5 courses offered in the Department of Veterinary Medicine

 Veterinary Medicine - PhD

-A PhD degree by research over a minimum of three and a maximum of four years full time (five to seven years part-time), including a probationary period of one year.
+A PhD degree by research over a minimum of three and a maximum of four years full-time (four to seven years part-time), including a probationary period of one year.
 Examination by submission and viva voce examination of a thesis.

 Veterinary Medicine - MV